Marcussacapuces91/Standard-ECMA-55/8_expressions.md

 Expressions shall be either numeric-expressions or string- expressions.

-Numeric-expressions may be constructed from variables, constants, and function references using the operations of addition, sub¬ traction, multiplication, division and involution.
+Numeric-expressions may be constructed from variables, constants, and function references using the operations of addition, subtraction, multiplication, division and involution.

 String-expressions are composed of either a string-variable or a string-constant.